Skip to main content

 #

 Long retake tails.
 Attempt numbers run from 1 to 19.
 The distribution is heavily concentrated at attempt 1 (6,705 of 7,635 rows) and falls quickly through 2 (675 rows), 3 (162), 4 (56).
 Three students appear at attempt 9, one each at 17, 18, and 19.
-The long tail is preserved in the randomization because it carries real analytical signal: students who retake many times tell a different story than students who pass on attempt one or two.
+The long tail is preserved as-published because it carries real analytical signal: students who retake many times tell a different story than students who pass on the first or second try.

 Binary outcome, no score detail.
 The Result column is binary.
 The actual NCLEX-RN scoring system is more nuanced (the computerized adaptive test reports passing as a confidence boundary in logit units, with detailed section feedback for failures), but the source data exposes only the binary outcome.
 The case study’s predictive modeling discussion in phase 04 names this as the primary data-richness ceiling on what any model could achieve.